ochi84/OchiLinux84/README.md

 -  **Minimal Install:** Basic utilities like mc, vim, micro, ranger.
 -  **Minimal Plus Install:** Adds more advanced VIM plugins and tools.
 -  **Expand Install:** Includes all packages from Minimal Plus and additional tools like git, fzf, exa.
--  **Full Install:** The most comprehensive installation, including window managers and advanced applications.
+-  **Full Install:** The most comprehensive installation, including window managers and advanced applications *(see the last picture above)*.

-Details can be found in "sc.conf"
+*Details can be found in "sc.conf"*

 ## Risk Advisory